spotlightpa/poor-richard/content/statecollege/2023-08-16-SPLMISEVENT.md

 In the wake of the Jerry Sandusky child sex abuse scandal, Penn State vowed to never again let such extreme misconduct happen under its watch.
 The school created a series of offices and positions specifically to ensure it upheld safe practices that protected staff, students, and faculty.

 Over a decade later, a Spotlight PA and Centre Daily Times review of that monitoring system revealed it began to unravel shortly after it was created.
-The <a href="https://www.spotlightpa.org/statecollege/2023/07/penn-state-sandusky-accountability-transparency-misconduct-retaliation/">newsrooms’ year-long investigation foun</a>d, among other issues, that Penn State lacks a unified way to track all reported misconduct, and that staff and students fear retaliation if they speak up.
+The <a href="https://www.spotlightpa.org/statecollege/2023/07/penn-state-sandusky-accountability-transparency-misconduct-retaliation/">newsrooms’ year-long investigation found</a>, among other issues, that Penn State lacks a unified way to track all reported misconduct, and that staff and students fear retaliation if they speak up.

-To further examine the issue, Spotlight PA is hosting a panel on how the newsrooms reported the story and what the investigation uncovered.
+To further examine the issue, Spotlight PA hosted a panel on how the newsrooms reported the story and what the investigation uncovered.
+Watch it below.

-Join us <strong>Thursday, Aug.
-31 from 6-7 p.m. on Zoom</strong> for a free panel discussion on Penn State’s post-Sandusky misconduct policies, transparency in higher education, and how universities can keep students and employees safe.

-<strong>Our panelists include:</strong>
+<strong>Our panelists were:</strong>

 - <strong>Wyatt Massey</strong>, investigative reporter, Spotlight PA State College